VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_auth.md

 This is why people use the same junk password across a ton of different services, and don't use multiple factors.

-Which then means when, inevitibly, one of them get's hacked, it's not *one* service that a user has compromised, it's many.
+Which then means when, inevitably, one of them gets hacked, it's not *one* service that a user has compromised, it's many.

 Go find someone's password in previous [security breaches (haveibeenpwned)](https://haveibeenpwned.com/PwnedWebsites) and try in a bunch of services.
 No dark hacking sorcery required.

-But, wait, now you can avoid making 10,000 acounts with different passwords, you just have to
+But, wait, now you can avoid making 10,000 accounts with different passwords, you just have to